darkmtrance/jenkins-vm/02-first-pipeline/README.md

 - Verify git in VM (this workshop in CentOS VM)
 - Install [docker](https://docs.docker.com/engine/install/centos/) in VM (this workshop in CentOS VM)
-- Add jenkins user to the docker group
+- Add jenkins user to the docker group and restart jenkins

 ```
 sudo usermod -aG docker jenkins
+sudo service jenkins restart
 ```

 - Docker login with your user workshop